Ideas might be a dime a dozen, but coming up with a truly great business idea is no easy feat. …Read More

 Let’s take a look at how this exact scenario would play out.

-When it comes to data quality, first you make your data habits and then those habits make your database.
-Good or bad, it is up to you.
-In this blog post, we offer some quick and easy tips for cleaning up the data in your Salesforce org.
+When it comes to data quality, it starts with practicing good habits.
+Implement standard practices to ensure your data is not corrupted, and you’ll have a reliable database.
+Here are some quick and easy tips for cleaning up the data in your Salesforce org.

 1. Clean up your page layouts and remove unused fields with Field Trip

-Tired of those excess fields taking up space on your page layouts?
-Do you wish there was a quick and easy way to figure out which fields are expendable so that you can go on a field-deletion spree?
+Tired of excess fields cluttering your page layouts?
+Do you wish there was a quick and easy way to assess which fields are expendable?

 Field Trip is a free Force.com app that allows you analyze the fields of any object, including what percentage of the records (or a subset of your records) have that field populated.
-After the quick installation and just a few clicks, Field Trip will provide you with a report so that you can finally achieve the minimilist page layout that you’ve always dreamed of.
+After a quick installation, Field Trip creates a descriptive report so that you can finally achieve the minimalist page layout that you’ve always dreamed of.

-2. Update Contact Titles for Reduced Email Bounce Rates & Increased Open Rates
+2. Update Contact Titles, Reduce Email Bounce Rates, & Increase Open Rates

 Are your Accounts riddled with Contacts who have moved on to a different company?
-If so, your sales reps, customer service team and probably even your accounting staff has wasted time calling someone who no longer works at that organization.
+The answer is most definitely YES.
+Bad contact data means your sales reps, customer service team and probably even your accounting staff has wasted time calling someone who no longer works at that organization.